How to Become a Police Officer in Maine

 The York County Sheriff’s Office maintains three major divisions: police services, corrections, and civil process.
 The sheriff’s office provides rural patrol and law enforcement for 14 of the 29 municipalities in York County.6 In addition, the office’s corrections division is responsible for the operations of the York County Jail.
 Deputy sheriffs receive comprehensive benefits, including educational reimbursement and participation in ongoing law enforcement continuing education programs.

 The jurisdiction of the Cumberland County Sheriff’s Office includes the busy city of Portland, Maine.
 The department is currently seeking accreditation through the Commission on Accreditation of Law Enforcement Agencies (CALEA).
 260 personnel work for the sheriff’s department in routine and specialty law enforcement operations including patrol, drug enforcement, and emergency management.8 Chief Deputy Gagnon has over 30 years of law enforcement experience and is a graduate of the FBI National Academy.

 Police Departments in Maine

 With approximately 2,090 police and sheriff’s patrol officers working in Maine, there are a variety of opportunities for prospective officers to begin careers in law enforcement.12 All prospective officers must meet the standards set by BLETP, as well as any additional requirements established by the hiring agency.
 Those who receive an offer of employment will complete BLETP training at the Maine Criminal Justice Academy, typically at the hiring department’s expense.

-The Augusta Police Department employs approximately 40 sworn officers.10 Chief Robert Gregoire has worked for the Augusta PD for over 25 years and promotes inter-agency cooperation to ensure the safety and security of Maine’s capitol.
+The Augusta Police Department employs approximately 40 sworn officers.10 Chief Robert Gregoire has worked for the Augusta PD for over 25 years and promotes inter-agency cooperation to ensure the safety and security of Maine’s capital.
 In addition to meeting BLETP minimum standards, candidates for employment with the department must be 21 years of age and free of criminal convictions or uncharged criminal conduct.
 The background investigation to become an Augusta police officer also includes interviews with the city board, chief of police, and city manager.